Pegassos/Sliding-Puzle-Game/README.md

 # Controls
 Arrow keys,
-Mouse click,
+Mouse click
-buttons
+or Buttons

 # Functionalities
+Number of moves counter
-Moves counter and reset game button
+and reset game button

 # How to run
 Download files and run the following commands: